meilisearch/specifications/text/0061-error-format-and-definitions.md

 This error happens when:

 - a value with a different type than `String` for `uid` is specified
-- an invalid index uid format is specified
+- an invalid index uid format is specified in the `:indexUid` path parameter

 ### Error Definition